SammyDeAgent/genshin-archive/README.md

 ### Melt Diluc
 ![Melt Diluc](/teams/melt_diluc.png "Melt Diluc")
 <br>
 Brothers in arm.
 Almost same twist as Vape Diluc but instead of Xingqiu, Kaeya would be the one applying Cryo on enemy.
-Same rotation as Vape Diluc.
+Same rotation as Vape Diluc but using Zhongli as support instead.
 Use any other buffer or support in your mind too!

 ### Star Platinum - Razor Hypercarry
 ![Razor Hypercarry](/teams/razor_hypercarry.png "Razor Hypercarry")